gregnz/stocks/AYX.md

 I think this is an excellent (if obvious) move for Alteryx.
 They're not reinventing the wheel, but if the visualisations can be integrated cleanly into an Alteryx workflow, thats pretty much Tableau's functionality sorted.
 Why would you need both?
 If Alteryx Designer 2 is actually a thing, and actually web-based, powered by Alteryx Server, that could be a potent combination for all ETL, Analysis and Visualisation requirements.

-#### Talend
+### Talend
 Phew.
-This section was the last section completed, mainly because I didnt really get what Talend actually do, despite repeated looks at their (stock photo heaven) website and watching their (interminable) videos.
+This section was the last (and most painful) section completed, mainly because I didnt really get what Talend actually do, despite repeated looks at their (stock photo heaven) website and watching their (interminable) videos.

 1. Data agilty.
 2. Data integration.